junjunwon/junjunwon/README.md

 ### Junho, Won
 👋   Hi!
 Welcome to my Github place.
-I am a Software Developer in South Korea.
+I am a Software Developer who is currently seeking a job in US.

 ### 🔭   Languages